 Although there are surgical devices such as bladder slings, mesh implants, and transvaginal tape that are approved by the FDA to treat urinary incontinence, there are very often complications.
 We recommend trying non-surgical treatments before even considering surgery because of those risks.

 Mesh is especially risky.
 As the mesh ages inside the body, it can cause chronic pain, nerve damage, scarring, and infection.
 Some women report being unable to have sex or even sit without pain.
 Several surgical mesh implants have been withdrawn from the market because of lawsuits filed by women who have been seriously injured.
 Men undergoing hernia repair for incontinence and other reasons have similar problems.
-While some surgeons prefer to use mesh and claim it improves the success rate, the mesh itself caused serious complications in 6% of mesh patients in a recent study.
+While some surgeons prefer to use mesh and claim it improves the success rate, the mesh itself caused serious complications in 6% of mesh patients in a 2016 study.
 These included bowel perforation, wounds that would not heal, hematomas, seromas, and bowel obstruction.
 Most of these complications required re-operation.

 The Bottom Line